-Please only use screws, bolts, nuts and seals or parts with comparable characteristic values for installing the meter in the pipeline. (see chapter 7 Construction and Planning)
+Please only use the screws, bolts, nuts and seals listed in chapter 7 or parts with comparable characteristics to install the meter in the pipework.

 For safe operation, the device must only be used in the scope of the intended use. (see chapter 5.1 Intended use).